Ye olde ancient hamlet of Helgeflet...................

 Regular passenger services to Blackburn were cut in 1962, and the Motive Power Depot closed in 1963.
 New houses were constructed on top of previous railway land and the auction mart.

 Today, Hellifield Station retains most of its Victorian features and is Grade II listed.
 Extensive restoration work took place in 2013.
 More information on the station can be found here Hellifield Railway Station

 Hellifield was historically a township in the ancient parish of Long Preston in the West Riding of Yorkshire.
 It became a separate civil parish in 1866.
 Hellifield was transferred to the new county of North Yorkshire in 1974.
 In 2014 the small former civil parishes of Nappa and Swinden were added to the parish.
 As of 2020, Hellifield is the 10th largest of the 70 Craven parishes in terms of population with around 1430 residents.

-Hellifield is quite different from its neighbouring villages as it has quite a lot of modern buildings - probably due to the fact it is just outside the boundary of the Yorkshire Dales National Park and is therefore not constrained by their building regulations.
-That isn't to say it doesn't have many traditional and inspiring structures, including the church of St Aidan's which was built to serve the area's blossoming population back in 1904 and the award winning 15th century Peel Castle, featured on Channel 4 Grand Designs.
+Hellifield is quite different from it's neighbouring villages as it has quite a lot of modern buildings - probably due to the fact it is just outside the boundary of the Yorkshire Dales National Park and is therefore not constrained by building regulations.
+This isn't to say it doesn't have many traditional and inspiring structures, including the church of St Aidan's which was built to serve the area's blossoming population back in 1904 and the award winning 15th Century Peel Castle, featured on Channel 4 Grand Designs.

 More information on Hellifield can be found here:https://en.wikipedia.org/wiki/Hellifield